namalio/Fragmenta_PCs/PCs_Examples/GreetChat/README.md

 A PC describing a greet and chat process, in which someone greets, keeps chatting, says goodbye and then dismisses.
-This illustrates atfer connectors.
+This illustrates atfer connectors and the external choice operator.